Kagu-chan/jpdb.io/README.md

 ### Fix footer navigation

-This sets the footer to a fixed position, this being always visible.
+This sets the footer to a fixed position, thus being always visible.
 Also makes the footer collapse like the header on small devices.

 ### Add table of contents to settings

 This adds a table of contents to the settings, allowing you to scroll directly to specific sections.
-This table collapses on smaller space and hides in the top left or lower right corner depending on abvailable space.
+This table collapses on smaller space and hides in the top left or lower right corner depending on available space.

 ## Reviews